 It’s hard for me to say no to people.
 There’s nothing inherently wrong with that, but sometimes it unravels my last thread of energy and leaves me mentally exhausted.
 If I’m tired, I’m not able to give my all to whatever I’m focused on.
-That’s a problem I’m hoping to tackle head-on in 2018 by prioritizing what matters and politely anything that doesn’t fit the goals I’ve got my sights on.
+That’s a problem I’m hoping to tackle head-on in 2018 by prioritizing what matters and politely pass on anything that doesn’t fit the goals I’ve got my sights on.

-This isn’t going to be easy, and I’ve already broken this resolution a couple times, most notably by committing to a novel writing class for four weeks that happen to coincide with synchro Sectionals and Nationals.
+This isn’t going to be easy, and I’ve already broken this resolution a couple times, most notably by committing to a novel writing class for four weeks that happens to coincide with synchro Sectionals and Nationals.
 Oops.
 Sometimes it’s hard to distinguish between activities I can live without and an opportunity that’s too good to pass up.
 I’m hoping the class falls into the latter category.
 Time will tell on that front.